dottjt/plastic/other/unused/03-family-unused.md

 Then in a sudden whirlwind of anchored correspondence, it became unreasonably clear to me that the woman standing in front of my very eyes was nothing more than

+with the colourful smut of a static interaction.

+Hell, you didn't even have to leave your own bedroom, let alone the confines of your own misery shame.

+Makeshift in the porphyria of its Claudeville affection.

+I mean, who'd knew that you could develop an OCD for sucking cock.
+Perhaps I would be next.

+So there I was.
+Sitting at my desk.
+Participating in my first gang-bang at the age of 12.

+ masturbating frantically to the faery gash of a pampered wraith, .